 On February 20, 2013, Orchid Island Capital, Inc. ("Orchid") completed the initial public offering ("IPO") of its common stock.
 Prior to the completion of its IPO, Orchid was a wholly-owned qualified REIT subsidiary of Bimini Capital.
-Subsequent to the completion of the IPO and through March 31, 2014, Orchid continues to be consolidated as our VIE.
+During 2014, Orchid has completed additional offerings of its common stock, and through June 30, 2014, Orchid continues to be consolidated as our VIE.
 As used in this document, discussions related to REIT qualifying activities include the MBS portfolios of Bimini Capital and Orchid.